-The Executive Assistant to the President works closely with the President on projects related to the College.
+The Chief of Staff, Director of Administrative Management Programs and Title III Programs works closely with the President on projects related to the College.
 The duties include, but are not limited to, strategic plan, campus master plan, capital campaign, grants, legal matters, and other assigned duties as directed by the President.